30 Children’s Books to Celebrate Black History Month (Chinese / English)

 Although my children are Asian and learning Chinese, stories that celebrate Black heroes and regular kids are relevant to everyone.
-We all need children’s books for Black History Month and and the whole year in our homes and schools!
+We all need children’s books for Black History Month and the whole year in our homes and schools.

 My kids are only 3 and 6 years old, but we’ve had to discuss the history of enslavement and the racism that still exists today.
-I’ve also told them about the discrimination that I’ve experienced which contributed to my reluctance to speak Chinese during my childhood.
+I’ve shared about discrimination, which made me reluctant to speak Chinese as a child.

 Appreciating Black History Month through children’s books